 Download the paper

-Our paper ‘Introducing a Coordination Perspective on Coordination in Crisis Management’ is freely available on the Organization Studies website with courtesy to the Vrije Universiteit Amsterdam Open Access policy.
+Our paper ‘Introducing a Fragmentation Perspective on Coordination in Crisis Management’ is freely available on the Organization Studies website with courtesy to the Vrije Universiteit Amsterdam Open Access policy.

 Organization Studies (OS) publishes top quality theoretical and empirical research with the aim of promoting the understanding of organizations, organizing and the organized in and between societies.
 OS is a multidisciplinary journal with global reach, rooted in the social sciences, comparative in outlook and open to paradigmatic plurality.
 It is included in the Financial Times Top 50 journals list.